Mainframe-Renewal-Project/sear-docs/traits/rrsf.md

 ## `base:nodes`

-This structure repeats for every RRSF node defined in base
+This structure repeats for every RRSF node defined on the system.

 | `"base:node_name"` | N/A | `string` | N/A | `"extract"` |
 | `"base:multisystem_node_name"` | N/A | `string` | N/A | `"extract"` |